zeidlerb/vault/release/README.md

 The build system allows the definition of *packages* which are near complete descriptions of the build environment and build command used to produce each package.
-This set of packages is used to generate CI configuration as well as a set of commands you can run locally to produce each package.
+This set of packages is used to generate CI configuration, and drives the building of builder images (via layer.mk) and final packages (build.mk).

 Packages include a set of *layers* which are individually cacheable stages of the build, expressed as Dockerfile templates and source definitions, and cached as Docker